Easy Sweetpotato Baby Led Weaning Recipes

 Let your baby self regulate and stop when he/she needs to.
 In the beginning, it’s about teaching baby how to feed themselves, and introducing them to flavor and texture.
 Don’t worry about if they aren’t eating much of it – they are still learning so much!

 Early and often!
 Recent research has actually found a decreased prevalence of food allergies when allergens were introduced sooner and more often.
+You can introduce just about every allergenic food alongside sweetpotatoes!

-These easy 4-ingredient baby led weaning meatballs are not only easy to prepare, but are the perfect, nutritious meatball recipe for baby led weaning and toddler feeding.
+These easy 4-ingredient baby led weaning meatballs are not only easy to prepare, but are the perfect, nutritious meatball recipe for baby led weaning and toddler feeding.ย

 This spinach baby food recipe blends spinach, sweet potatoes, yogurt and peanut butter for a balanced and nutritious introduction for homemade baby food or baby led weaning.
-They can even be frozen as baby teething popsicles.
+They can even be frozen as baby teething popsicles.ย

 Baby waffles are a great first food for babies.
 These spinach waffles with sweet potatoes are free of added sugars and full of healthy ingredients for your little ones.